joshamayo7/joshamayo7/README.md

 - 🌱 I’m currently exploring Natural Language Processing and Computer Vision as I seek to implement projects on these.
 - 💻 Actively competing on Zindi and DrivenData as we work together to solve problems using Data Science.
 - 📫 How to reach me: https://www.linkedin.com/in/joshua-amayo-82752514a/
-- Click on the 'Zindi' folder to see some of my work!
+- Click on the 'Zindi-Credit-Scoring' folder to see some of my work!